newtheatre/website/_content/edfringe-2020.md

 ### Auditions

-Auditions will be carried out using self-tapes.
-You can do a maximum of two self-tapes for each show, any more than this will not be considered by the production team.
-You can audition for both shows.
+Auditions will be carried out on the 10th and 11th March, you can audition for both shows.

-> All the [Audition Extracts](https://drive.google.com/drive/folders/1AQaTjO3CosgeXE_xFKG9ccDJjiZ80HmM?usp=sharing) are available here.

-**Please read all content warnings for each show before any extracts.** If you are uncomfortable with any aspect of the show you do not need to audition.
-If you have any questions about content warnings please contact the production team, {% include committee.html role="secretary" format="inline" %} or {% include committee.html role="external" format="inline" %}.

-</div></div>

-The deadline for self-tapes is **Friday 7th May at 4pm**, any tapes sent after this will not be considered.
-Please be considerate towards our production teams and do not wait until the last minute to send your videos.
-The videos you send will not be used for any other purpose than that of casting and will not be distributed further than each production team.
-In your video please clearly state your name and the part you are auditioning for.
-We recommend that you use a site called WeTransfer to condense your video file if it is too large to send across email.

-In your email you must include:

-* Your availability for callbacks on Saturday 8th May
-* Your phone number and your availability to be called on Sunday 9th May.
-If you do not give us your phone number we will not be able to cast you as we conduct casting by calling actors throughout the day.
+1\.
+When you arrive, you’ll be given a piece.
+Take this away and become familiar with it (most people take around 10-15 minutes).

+2\.
+Come back and perform it for the team.
+You don’t need to learn it, just give it your best shot.

+3\.
+That’s it!
+Take a rest before heading to your next audition.

 If you are experiencing any difficulties do not hesitate to contact {% include committee.html role="external" format="inline" %}.

 ### Callbacks

-On Friday (07/05) night a callbacks list will be released onto the [NNT Facebook page](https://www.facebook.com/thenottinghamnewtheatre).
+On Friday (11/03) night a callbacks list will be released onto the [NNT Facebook page](https://www.facebook.com/thenottinghamnewtheatre).
 Please consult this and note down when you have been called back and for which show.
 You may be called back twice for the same show but you should not be called back for different shows at the same time.
-If you have been double booked please get in contact with {% include committee.html role="secretary" format="inline" %} or {% include committee.html role="external" format="inline" %} as this would be a mistake.
-Callbacks will be conducted in 30 minute slots via zoom (video calling service).
-Please download this software prior to Saturday and ensure punctuality.
+If you have been double booked please get in contact with Pip Horn or Ylana Gibert immediately as this would be a mistake.
+Callbacks will be conducted on Saturday 12th.
 You may still be cast even if you are not called back so please stay by your phone on the Sunday regardless.

 ### Casting

-On Sunday 9th May a casting meeting will take place.
+On Sunday 13th a casting meeting will take place.
 We cast parts by working through shows one at a time.
 We will flip a coin to determine which parts we start with (M, F, GN) and work through them one at a time.
-You can check the progression of the day on the [NNT Facebook page](https://www.facebook.com/thenottinghamnewtheatre).
-This is a lengthy process so **please stay by your phone all day.** If a team wants to cast you, you will receive a phone call.
-If you do not answer we will keep trying to contact you, but after 15 minutes will need to move on.
+This is a lengthy process so please stay by your phone all day.
+We keep the [NNT Facebook page](https://www.facebook.com/thenottinghamnewtheatre) updated, stating which parts we’re casting and when we’re taking breaks.
+If a team wants to cast you, you will receive a phone call.
+If you do not answer we will keep trying to contact you, but after 15 minutes will need to move on and you will no longer be offered that role.
 You may be offered multiple parts so please take time after auditions / callbacks to consider which shows you would prefer to be in.

 ## Production Team